Forums-->Creative works-->

 Lucas returned his mind to his watch, scanned the surrounding forests quickly, and again sank into a half-sleep.
 Suddenly, the rustling of bushes caught his eye.
 Since there was no wind today, not even a breeze, he went down to investigate.
 Once there, he cautiously moved the bushes apart with his sword, and found...a dead rabbit caught in a trap, still twitching.
 Disgusted at his curiosity and the strangely mangled rabbit, he turned back to the village gate.
 "Look out!" shouted another guard on the wall.
 Lucas turned quickly, slashing with his sword at whatever the guard was warning him about...

 The hellhound yelped with pain as Lucas's sword sliced deeply into its side.
 Flame burst from the cut, and the sword grew so hot that Lucas was forced to drop it.
-The hellhound kept coming, at a somewhat considerably lower pace.
+The hellhound kept coming, at a somewhat considerably lower pace. | Lucas drew his dagger, and sending a quick prayer to God, thrust it at the flaming creature.
+The dagger sank into the dog's eye, hitting its brain and dropping it dead at his feet.

 The hellhound's body erupted in smokeless flames and disappeared, leaving a small pile of ashes where its body had lain.
 Lucas, panting with fear from the fight, quickly retrieved his now cool sword and ran back to the village.
 Once there, he was surround by a crowd of mixed townsfolk and soldiers.
 "What was that?" he shouted over the din to anyone who would answer.